 There is much work being done in our diocese in other aspects of social justice, with room for further work; examples include: community meal ministries, DTES ministry, Westside Neighbourhood Ministry, Refugee sponsorship, advocacy work, and more.

-The Diocese is a Sponsoring Organization of Metro Vancouver Alliance (MVA), which is a broad based alliance of community groups, labour, faith and educational institutions working together for the common good; the diocesan Eco-Justice Unit and five parishes are members of MVA and engage in their activities on a regular basis.
+The Diocese is a Sponsoring Organization of Metro Vancouver Alliance (MVA), which is a broad-based alliance of community groups, labour, faith and educational institutions working together for the common good; the diocesan Eco-Justice Unit and five parishes are members of MVA and engage in their activities on a regular basis.

 4. Our God delights in the diversity of humanity and yearns for all humanity to be one.

+The area covered by the Diocese of New Westminster includes one of the most diverse populations in Canada in terms of ethnicity, culture, tradition and religion.
 We seek to increase the diversity of the leadership in our diocese and to strengthen the ability of our parishes to engage the diversity of the people in their parishes, in their neighbourhoods and in their regions.